-But earlier this year an artificial intelligence program called AlphaFold, developed by the Google-owned company DeepMind, predicted the 3-D structures of almost every known protein—about 200 million in all.
-DeepMind CEO Demis Hassabis and senior staff research scientist John Jumper were jointly awarded this year’s $3-million Breakthrough Prize in Life Sciences for the achievement, which opens the door for applications that range from expanding our understanding of basic molecular biology to accelerating drug development.
+But last year an artificial-intelligence program called AlphaFold, developed by the Alphabet-owned company DeepMind, predicted the 3-D structures of almost every known protein—about 200 million in all.
+DeepMind CEO Demis Hassabis and senior staff research scientist John Jumper were jointly awarded one of this year’s $3-million Breakthrough Prizes in Life Sciences for the achievement, which opens the door for applications that range from expanding our understanding of basic molecular biology to accelerating drug development.

 DeepMind developed AlphaFold soon after its AlphaGo AI made headlines in 2016 by beating world Go champion Lee Sedol at the game.
 But the goal was always to develop AI that could tackle important problems in science, Hassabis says.
 DeepMind has made the structures of proteins from nearly every species for which amino acid sequences exist freely available in a public database.